subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 - Dispensing with the Pooling Layer
 - Dispensing with Fully Connected Layers

-Residual Connections are arguably the most important architectural enhancement made to ConvNets since their inception, and are covered in some detail in the following section.
-Even though proposed in the context of ConvNets, they are critical part of other Neural Network architectures, in particular Transformers.
+Residual Connections are arguably the most important architectural enhancement made to ConvNets since their inception, and are covered in some detail when we discuss ResNets.
+Even though proposed in the context of ConvNets, they are a critical part of other Neural Network architectures, in particular Transformers.

 ## Residual Connections